 We welcome the support of companies and individuals.
 With your support:

-- £3 could plant one tree (and ensure it is looked after and able to grow into the future).
+- £3 could plant or restore one tree (and ensure it is looked after and able to grow into the future).

 - £100 could help enable a farmer to create a small woodlot to supply needed firewood and reduce pressure on threatened forest.